lin-lin/MATH54/README.md

 - 1/28: We do not use gradescope for homework.
 All homework should be turned in during the discussion session.

-- 2/6: Sample Midterm 1 is available on **bCourses**.
-Solution to Sample Midterm 1 will be posted on bCourses on 2/9.
+- **2/6: Sample Midterm 1 is available on bCourses.
+Solution to Sample Midterm 1 will be posted on bCourses on 2/9.**

+- **2/6: The Midterm 1 will be 2/12 in class (2:10PM-3:00PM).
+All students with DSP accommodation letters should come to Evans 748, no later than 3PM.**